dar-io/dario.tv/_posts/2017-11-12-videos-of-the-day-promo.markdown

     H3-Heading: My Role
     Description:
       - Paragraph: "Throughout the project, I was the design lead collaborating with a Business Analyst, iOS and Android engineers."
-      - Paragraph: "I created the visual and interaction designs.
+      - Paragraph: "I created visual and interaction designs.
 Built prototypes, conducted guerrilla testing and presented the findings back to the product and editorial teams."

     Secondary-Column:
        -  Description: